2020 Pac-12 Conference football season: Week 6

 The game between Stanford and Oregon State was moved from Stanford to Corvallis due to a ban on contact sports in Santa Clara County.

 Week 7

 Pac-12 Championship Game

 The Pac-12 Championship Game, the conference's tenth championship game, will be played on December 18, 2020, at the home stadium of the division champion with the best record.
 It was planned to be contested by the winners of the North and South divisions.
 The remaining Pac-12 teams will play a series of seeded games during this week; each team will play against the cross-divisional opponent that finished in the same place in the standings.
 Washington, the North Division winner, was scheduled to play USC, the South Division winner, in the championship game, but COVID issues forced it back out, allowing the second-best team by record in the North, Oregon, to take their place instead.

+Canceled regular season games

+The following non-conference games were canceled due to the COVID-19 pandemic: